Samsontanimawo/HEROKU-commands/README.md

-# HEROKU-commands

 # Heroku CLI Commands

-This document provides a list of commonly used **Heroku CLI** commands for managing Heroku applications, deployments, logs, and more.
+This document lists commonly used **Heroku CLI** commands for managing Heroku applications, deployments, logs, and more.

 ---